strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 ...
 ```

-Let's also try to consume the messages to make sure that the broker will correctly retrieve the data from the remote tier and deliver them to the consumer.
+We can try to consume the messages to make sure that the broker correctly retrieves the data from the remote tier and delivers them to the consumer.
 We can use the following command to show us the timestamp of the oldest messages in our topic:

 ```